Hugh Jackman Has His Claws Out In The Bloody Second 'Logan' Trailer

 Logan, the (probably) last of Hugh Jackman’s standalone Wolverine movies, now has a brutal second trailer.
 Jackman took a pay cut so they could make it R rated, and it shows.
+After all, as was already made clear, “In the real world, people die.”

 We’re also finally able to talk about the first 40 minutes of the movie, which director James Mangold screened at the Butt-Numb-A-Thon film marathon in Austin, Texas, for a select group of lucky so-and-so’s including UPROXX’s own Mike Ryan, who described the plot a bit: